dheijl/swyh-rs/README.md

 Basic SWYH (https://www.streamwhatyouhear.com/, source at https://github.com/StreamWhatYouHear/SWYH) clone, entirely written in rust.

-Has only been tested with Volumio (https://volumio.org/) streamers, but will probably support any streamer that supports the OpenHome protocol (not the original DLNA).
+Has only been tested with Volumio (https://volumio.org/) streamers, but will probably support any streamer that supports the OpenHome or AVTransport protocol.

 I wrote this because I a) wanted to learn Rust and b) SWYH did not work on Linux and did not work well with Volumio (push streaming does not work).

 For the moment all music is streamed in wav-format (audio/l16) with the sample rate of the music source (the default audio device, I use HiFi Cable Input).

 I had to fork cpal (https://github.com/RustAudio/cpal) to add missing functionality, so if you want to build swyh-rs yourself you have to clone dheijl/cpal from GitHub and change the cargo.toml file accordingly.
+I'm waiting for a cpal pull request to be merged.

 I use fltk-rs (https://github.com/MoAlyousef/fltk-rs) for the GUI, as it's easy to use, is cross-platform, is fast and works well.